-We talked with numerous doctors about increasing the life of our polarized sunglasses, and they all agreed.
+We talked with many doctors about increasing the life of our polarized sunglasses, and they all agreed.
 The best cleaner to use is a lotion-free, mild dishwashing liquid such as Great Value, Palmolive, Joy, or Ajax.
 You may have to dilute the thicker liquids by mixing one part water with one part of dish soap.
-You want the solution thin enough that it can easily be spread with the fingers over the entire lens surfaces.
+Make the mixture thin enough that it can easily spread with the fingers over the entire lens surfaces.

 Then, once you’ve washed and rinsed your sunglasses, use a microfiber cloth, specifically intended for safely cleaning eyeglass lenses.
-You can get these at most any place that sells sunglasses such as Walmart, Pearl, Lens Crafters, Sam’s Club, et al.
+You can get these at most any place that sells sunglasses.
+Try stores like Walmart, Pearl, Lens Crafters, Sam’s Club, et al.

 Be sure to use a clean, soft, lint free lens cloth.
-Any oil contamination in the cloths can spread to your clean sunglass lenses as you dry them, impeding their overall performance, or potentially permanently degrading and damaging them.
-Fortunately today, sunglasses lenses have grown more durable, and generally last longer under most wearing conditions.
+Any oil in the cloths can spread to your clean sunglass lenses as you dry them.
+This adds smears, which lowers their overall performance.
+Or, oils might forever degrade them.
+Fortunately today, sunglasses lenses are more durable, and generally last longer under most wearing conditions.
 But don’t think that they’re indestructible.

 How to Clean Oakley Sunglasses

 To sum all this up, here’s our tried-and-true procedure to clean Oakley sunglasses.

 1. Apply Water

 Wet the sunglasses with clean water.
 Use filtered or softened water if you live in a hard-water area.
 This prevents suspended particles in the water from scratching your lenses.